15 Best Tips for Surviving Flight Cancellations

 Preparing for Flight Cancellations

-Depending on the circumstances, passengers are generally eligible for some sort of compensation but they won’t be handing out cash in the airport, immediately.
+Depending on the circumstances of the cancellation, passengers are generally eligible for some kind of compensation but they won’t be handing out cash in the airport immediately.
 While you certainly have the right to follow-up with the airline later, it’s what you can do in the meantime that helps you survive a flight cancellation.
 Here’s my suggestions.

 1. Know What the Airlines Offers